napudumaran/Learning-Documentation-and-Projects/notes/expanded/Steam_Install_Explained.md

 - `cd` means to change directory, or to change the folder we are in.
 - `~` is the shorthand for our home directory.
 Typically this is home/YourUsernameHere.
 This is the default home directory for linux users.
 - `&&` treats our `cd` command `wget` as two different commands, so we can run this full line without errors for copy and paste ease
-- `wget` is short for web get.
-This is a command telling our terminal to download something from the web.
+- `wget` is a tool that downloads files from the web, and people often refer to it as web get.
+Thats not the name of the tool, but it does make it easier to remember what the command `wget` does.
 - `https://repo.steampowered.com/steam/archive/stable/steam.gpg` is the official GPG key file that valve provides to download their repository key.

 All of this will change directory to your downloads file on your user account, and then download that key into it.